top of page

 HOW IT ALL STARTED

-Volunteers posing infront of mural.jpg
+Volunteers posing in front of mural.

 Good Neighbor Settlement House was established in 1953 by the First United Methodist Church in Brownsville, Texas.